SyedHaiderRaza110/SyedHaiderRaza110/README.md

 ## 🌱 Currently Learning

-- 📘 Advanced Python Programming
+- 📘 Python Programming
 - 📊 Data Structures & Algorithms
 - 🌐 App Development & Web Development

+---

+## 🏆 Certificates

+- 🎖️ Google IT Support (Example)
+- 🎖️ Python Programming Certificate (Example)
+- 🎖️ Any other relevant certificates

+> *(You can replace examples with your actual certificates.)*

 ---